 I remember drawing and listening to music as a child.
 My father had a huge record collection from rock, ambient, singing whales, and much more.
 I would pick out a record and listen closely, read the lyrics and study the album art work.
-That’s when he started calling me Mono, because I loved his stereo so much.
+That’s when he started calling me Mono, because I loved his stereo.
 So, I sign my work Mono.

 At 19 I attended the School of Visual Concepts in Seattle for a short period, but long enough to really give me the art bug permanently.
-I had an oil class where we focused on figure drawing and then went into stretching our own canvas.
-My Aunt Brenda and Uncle Bob Pepper are very talented illustrators living in Brooklyn, NY.
-They are very successful and their art was used in books, book covers, album covers, cards, games, magazines, etc. One famous game my uncle did was the artwork for the 1979 game Dark Tower.
+I had an oil class where we focused on figure drawing and exploring abstract art, then went into stretching and prepping our own canvas.
+My Aunt Brenda and Uncle Bob Pepper were very talented illustrators from Brooklyn, NY.
+Their art was used on book covers, album covers, cards, games, magazines, etc. One famous game my uncle designed was the artwork for the 1979 game Dark Tower.
 I always looked up to them and they wrote me letters encouraging me and gave me advice.

 On Friday May 1st 1992, I lost everything in an apartment fire.
 The Rodney King Riots where in full force in Seattle and my apartment was hit with a Molotov cocktail while I was at the Rock Candy venue watching the band Red Cross.
 I ended up needing the local Red Cross for help afterwards.
 I lived on Summit and John on Capitol Hill and worked in the salon below my apartment.
 I lost my home, my job and all my art work from childhood drawings to framed work.
 A local punk band called Sore Jackson did a benefit show for me at The Store Room and gave me the proceeds to help me get back on my feet.

 After leaving Seattle in 92 I have raised 2 sons, co-owned and ran several restaurants (with ex-husband Chef), bars, and sold art through our cafe in SW Montana.
 I have relocated to Phoenix Arizona where I continue to paint.